daniel-butler-irl/CoinNode/README.md

 Sample Bitcoin Node Deployment

 - Containerized Bitcoin Core 29.0 node
-- Wrap in Helm to deploy to K8S
+- Vanilla manifets for deploy to K8S
 - CICD in GHA
 - Log analisis with shell script and python